Texas Peace Officers and "Off-duty" Private Security Employment

 - The officer may not be employed by another peace officer.

-- The exemption does not apply to any other services regulated by the Private Security Act, such as investigations or private security consulting.
+- The exemption does not apply to any other services regulated by the Private Security Act, such as investigations.